ceviherdianinsight/jrta_2/README.md

 * Extreme sentiment (too bullish or too bearish) can signal a potential trend reversal.
 * Sentiment is influenced by fundamentals (economic data, policy) but affects short-term price behavior.
 * Tools used:
+  * COT (Commitment of Traders) report
+  * Positioning data from brokers or sentiment indexes
+  * Risk-on / risk-off behavior in markets
 * It’s best used with fundamental and technical analysis, not as a standalone strategy.
 * Contrarian traders often act opposite to extreme sentiment.
 * Goal: Understand what others feel, so you can position yourself more strategically.